-- 1. Write the number for your favorite class list on the first line below. - 2.
-Write the number for your second favorite class list on the second line. - 3.
-Write the number for your third favorite class list on the third line below. - 4.
-Then, fill in the Holland Code letter and group name for each.

-Note: Your teacher will provide you with the corresponding Holland Code group from the Teacher's Guide, page 6.
+- 1. Write the number of your favorite class list on line 1 below. - 2.
+Write the number of your second favorite class list on the line 2. - 3.
+Write the number of your third favorite class list on line 3 below. - 4.
+Then, fill in the Holland Code\ letter and group name for each. - \Note: Your teacher will provide you with the Holland Code information from the Teacher's Guide, page 6.